bvinoth186/notes/oci-foundations.md

   - VM with DB
   - fast provisioning
   - Storage scaling with no impact
-  - will not be billied in stop state
+  - will not be billed in stop state
   - customer managed
   - updates - customer initiated
   - scaling - storage - yes